drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 [\[CHART\]]{.chart}

 Fig. 6.
-Thermal conductivity of the sample solution
+Thermal conductivity of the sample solutions

 The input local direct solar irradiation on August 19, 2020 (Taiwan, Taipei) is presented in Fig. 7.
 The solar radiation intensity increased to a maximum value of 842.96 w/m^2^ at noon and then dropped to 9.98 w/m^2^.
-The model analysis was carried out using these solar radiation intensity figures with the specified solar concentration of the filtering channel on the PV surface.
+The model analysis was carried out using these solar radiation intensity figures with the specified solar concentration on the filtering channel and the PV surface.
 Ray tracing and distribution on the tubes\' upper surface and CPV/T are presented in Fig.7 b.

 +-----------------------------------------------------------------+---+